 Questions and Contacts

-For general information about the program and application process contact Margaret Anderson at anderso4@augsburg or stop by our office in the basement of Anderson Residential Hall, Suite 23
+For questions about the program and application process, contact Margaret Anderson at firstname.lastname@example.org or stop by the CGEE office in the basement of Anderson Residence Hall, Suite 23.
+Make an appointment.

 For more detailed information about courses, documentation, etc. you may contact: